GabMartino/TransformerForDummies/README.md

     5.9975
     \end{bmatrix}$$

-This new vector represents a weighted combination of the values of $V$, in fact the first component consider only the first value, the second component is the weighted sum of the first two components, and so on...
+This new vector represents a weighted combination of the values of  $V$, in fact, the first component considers only the first value, the second component is the weighted sum of the first two components, and so on...
 ### The Padding Mask

 The Padding mask could seem trivial at first sight, but it has its own quibbles.
-First reason on why it is necessary: **Not all the sentences have the same lenght!**
+The first reason why it is necessary is that **not all the sentences have the same length!**
 We:
-- **Add Padding tokens to bring all the sentences to have the same lenght;**
+- **Add Padding tokens to bring all the sentences to have the same length;**
 - **Create a mask that "block" the softmax function to consider this token that are uninformative.**

 ## The padding Mask: requires a paragraph for itself... :fire: